-- 1. Lack of time to work on their art
+- Lack of time to work on their art

-- 2. Access, availability or affordability of raw materials
+- Access, availability or affordability of raw materials

-- 3. Lack of funds to invest
+- Lack of funds to invest

-- 4. Distance/ travel
+- Distance/ travel

-- 5. Lack of pro dev locally
+- Lack of pro dev locally

-The geographic disadvantage of living in a remote Northern region, are difficult to overcome without major infrastructure investments; however other issues identified in particular around digital presence, marketing and market access can be considered as an effective shared services offer.
+The geographic disadvantage of living in a remote Northern region are difficult to overcome without major infrastructure investments; however, other issues related to digital presence, marketing and market access can be considered as a shared services offer to gain effectiveness.

-Other shared services around grant writing and financial administration have the potential to allow artists to focus more on their artistic practice.
+Other shared services around grant writing and financial administration have the potential to allow artists to focus more on their ${7}$ artistic practice.
 If a method of bulk sourcing raw materials can be established this could make production more affordable.